openrr/openrr-tutorial/docs/en/src/getting_started/apps/gui.md

     --config-path ./openrr-apps/config/sample_robot_client_config_for_urdf_viz.toml
 ```

-By sliding the bar, you can specify the robot's speed and angular velocity.
+By sliding the bar, you can specify the robot's velocity and angular velocity.

 ![velocity_sender](images/velocity_sender.png)